bevyengine/bevy-website/content/learn/book/control-flow/change-detection.md

 ## Filtering

-You can configure queries to only iterate over entities where certain components have been modified.
+You can configure queries to filter out entities unless certain components have been modified.

 The [`Added<T>`] query filter detects new component instances, either if the component was added to an existing entity, or a new entity with that component was spawned.